wangkaixin219/CE7455-Assignment/assignment-2/README.md

 ## Train language model

-Before running the code, remember to download the word embedding file by the following command
+Before running the code, remember to download the word embedding file by the following command.
+Then, move and unzip it into your customized directory.
+By default, the embedding directory is a subfolder under the data/ directory.

 ```bash
 wget http://nlp.stanford.edu/data/glove.6B.zip